b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```
 > **_Note:_** The z-score (number of standard deviations above the mean) for a t-distribution is called t-score or t-statistics (it is calculated with sem instead of sd).

 Finally, we got the result.
-Based on our sample (`beerVolumes`) and the assumptions we made we can see that the probability that a random beer contains >500 [mL] of fluid (as it should, and as it is stated on a label) is `fractionBeerAbove500mL` = 0.022 or 2.2% (remember, this is one-tailed probability).
+Based on our sample (`beerVolumes`) and the assumptions we made we can see that the probability that a random beer contains >500 [mL] of fluid (500 [mL] is stated on a label) is `fractionBeerAbove500mL` = 0.022 or 2.2% (remember, this is one-tailed probability).

-Given that the cutoff level for $\alpha$ (type I error) from @sec:statistics_intro_errors is 0.05 we can reject our $H_{0}$ (the assumption that 500 [mL] comes from the population with the mean equal to `meanBeerVol` = `jl meanBeerVol` [mL] and the standard deviation equal to `stdBeerVol` = `jl round(stdBeerVol, digits=2)` [mL]).
+Given that the cutoff level for $\alpha$ (type I error) from @sec:statistics_intro_errors is 0.05 we can reject our $H_{0}$ (the assumption that 500 [mL] comes from the population with the mean approximated by `meanBeerVol` = `jl meanBeerVol` [mL] and the standard deviation approximated by `sem` = `jl round(getSem(beerVolumes), digits=2)` [mL]).

 In conclusion, our hunch was right ("...you got an impression that the producer is not being honest with their customers...").
 The owner of the local brewery is dishonest and intentionally pours slightly less beer (on average `expectedBeerVolmL - meanBeerVol` = `jl round(expectedBeerVolmL - meanBeerVol, digits=0)` [mL]).
-Now we can go to him and get our money back, or alarm the proper authorities for that monstrous crime.
-Still, this is like 2-3% beer in a bottle less than it should be and the two-tailed probability (`fractionBeerAbove500mL * 2` = `jl round(fractionBeerAbove500mL * 2, digits=3)`) is not much less than the cutoff for type 1 error equal to 0.05 (we may want to collect a bigger sample and change the cutoff to 0.01). *Fun fact:* the story has it that the [code of Hammurabi](https://en.wikipedia.org/wiki/Code_of_Hammurabi) (circa 1750 BC) was the first to punish for diluting a beer with water (although it seems to be more of a legend).
+Now we can go to him and get our money back, or alarm the proper authorities for that monstrous crime. *Fun fact: the story has it that the [code of Hammurabi](https://en.wikipedia.org/wiki/Code_of_Hammurabi) (circa 1750 BC) was the first to punish for diluting a beer with water (although it seems to be more of a legend).* Still, this is like 2-3% beer in a bottle less than it should be and the two-tailed probability (`fractionBeerAbove500mL * 2` = `jl round(fractionBeerAbove500mL * 2, digits=3)`) is not much less than the cutoff for type 1 error equal to 0.05 (we may want to collect a bigger sample and change the cutoff to 0.01).

 ### HypothesisTests package {#sec:compare_contin_data_hypo_tests_package}